umd-lib/umd-lib-aspace-theme/docs/PublicInterfaceCustomizations.md

-In the "accessions", "objects", and "resources" views, flipped the precedence of the test in the "Overview" section to make the "abstract" text the default, with the "scopecontext" text as the fallback.
+In the "accessions", "objects", and "resources" views, flipped the precedence of the test in the "Overview" section to make the "abstract" text the default, with the "scopecontent" text as the fallback.

 **Verification:**